Shadowsinger/robotics-driver_2k18/README.txt

-Just chuck all these into the src directory the FRC plugin creates in Eclipse
+Just chuck all these into the Robo project directory in eclipse